Vikleoboy/Epub-book-Reader/README.md

 - **Rate Books**: Rate the books you read to help others discover great reads.
 - **Search Books**: Search for books based on ratings, tags, and user recommendations.

-## Currently installiation would not work , the progress on the app

 ![image](https://github.com/Vikleoboy/Epub-book-Reader/assets/87757168/6c690388-2fcd-4588-bd53-4e5690a8c542)